adaapp/testing-dec2021-team3/README.md

 ### Usability Testing of Final Product

 Whilst gathering any feedback from the previous form and discussions and incorporating it into the final product, we decided to construct a [Google Form](https://forms.gle/RzfgZcjYtmJ8q9Aq6) ![](https://user-images.githubusercontent.com/54673305/149938128-5a80d437-f65a-4e59-b875-6128e7b320d8.png) that would test the usability of the final product's design.
 Usability testing is a technique to evaluate a device or product, such as a web form or webpage.
 By testing our product on real users, we were able to identify issues regarding navigation, accessibility as wells as problems that automated tools may not find as well.
 Those issues can then be translated into Github issues which as a team, we can later resolve.

-screenshot of results... pending... waiting for bruno to commit the new splash screen...

 ### Accessibility Testing